 - Enable web analytic tools

 Visitors who wish to opt out of cookies should review the help documentation for their browser software to decline or selectively decline cookies.
-Note that declining cookies may adversely impact site performance.
+Visitors can also regularly delete their browser and cookie history.
+Note that declining cookies may adversely impact site performance for you.

 Third party ad networks

 Google Advertising FAQ: http://www.google.com/policies/privacy

 Confidentiality and security

 CLEO maintains physical, electronic, and administrative safeguards that are appropriate to the type of personal information we obtain from you.
 CLEO staff and volunteers who have access to personal data are required to respect the confidentiality of personal information and handle it responsibly.